Ja'Marr Chase Player Prop Bets for NFL Week 8 | Cincinnati vs. New York 10/31/2021

 - Chase has been the target of 51 of his team's 213 passing attempts this season, or 23.9% of the target share.

-- Chase has seen the ball thrown his way two times in the red zone this season, 11.1% of his team's 18 red zone pass attempts.
+- With two targets in the red zone this season, Chase has been on the receiving end of 11.1% of his team's 18 red zone pass attempts.

-- The Bengals, who rank eighth in the NFL in points scored, have dropped back to pass 53.4% of the time while running the football 46.6% of the time.
+- The Bengals have called a pass in 53.4% of their plays from scrimmage this year while staying on the ground 46.6% of the time.
+This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Jets.